planetegem/Frikandisland/EntityFactory/README.md

 2) The <b>InputComponent</b> suggests changes to the PositionComponent.
 Currently, there is only 1 concrete InputComponent: the SimpleKeyboard component, which takes simple keyboard commands to suggest changes to position.
 Later on, there will also be room for more complex player inputs, or AI inputs.
 The SimpleKeyboard component also holds a method to finetune movement mechanics (rate of acceleration, turning circle, etc).
 3) The <b>BoundingComponent</b> tracks bounding boxes relative to a PositionComponent.
 It uses these bounding boxes to perform collision detection and amend proposed changes to the PositionComponent.
 The BoundingComponent also holds a method to render the bounding boxes during debug.
 4) The <b>RenderComponent</b> holds all render logic.
 It offers support for 3D models, with or without textures.
 In case of shader failure, there are also some base lighting settings built into the component as a fallback.
 There are currently 3 RenderComponents to choose from:
   - SimpleModel: very basic render component with no shader & no textures.
 Only used for testing.
   - StaticModel: a model with no animations (pipeline builds it as a simple 3D model)
   - AnimatedModel: 3D model with support for animations.
 Automatically constructs an AnimationComponent as well.
 5) The <b>AnimationComponent</b> updates bone positions in the 3D model of a RenderComponent.

-<u>Understanding the EntitySystem</u>
+<b><< UNDERSTANDING THE ENTITYSYSTEM >></b>

 The EntitySystem decides when a component can execute its logic.
 It makes use of the Singleton design pattern to make it accessible from anywhere in the program.
 When a component is registered, the EntitySystem performs a type check on the component and then sorts the component into lists of similar components.
 Next, it executes the logic of the components in phases:
 1) Execute InputComponents (who may or may not propose updates to PositionComponents)